 Open your website in the Webflow Designer and add a form block to the page where you want to add the upload button.

 If you already have a form, open it in the designer and proceed to the next step.

 Add a custom attribute to a new or existing text input which outputs as

-role="uploadcare-uploader" to allow the widget to work in your form.
+role="uploadcare-uploader" to allow the file uploader to work in your form.

 Hide that input by giving it a specific class, “hide,” for instance.
 Then,

 That’s it!
 Feel free to ask any questions around the Webflow Forum.